A closure theorem for $\Gamma$-convergence and H-convergence with applications to non-periodic homogenization: Notation and preliminaries

-If $f\in\mathcal F$, given $u\in W^{1,p}(\DD;\mathbb R^m)$ and $U\in\AA$ we will set
+If $f\in\mathcal F$, given $u\in W^{1,p}(\DD;\mathbb R^m)$ and $U\in\AU$ we will set

-Since we will consider $\Gamma$-limits of functionals $F$ with $f\in \mathcal F$ it is not restrictive (see \cite{DM,GCB}) to assume that $F(\cdot,\DD)$ is weakly lower semicontinuous in $W^{1,p}(\DD;\mathbb R^m)$; that is, that $f$ is quasiconvex (in the second variable) (see \cite{BDF,MR2361288}).
+Since we will consider $\Gamma$-limits of functionals of the type $F$, the assumption that $f$ is quasiconvex is not restrictive, up to a relaxation argument (see \cite{DM,GCB}), since we may assume that $F(\cdot,{U})$ is weakly lower semicontinuous in $W^{1,p}(U;\mathbb R^m)$ for $U\in\mathcal U$, which is equivalent to $f$ being quasiconvex (in the second variable) (see \cite{BDF,MR2361288}).
 This will be done throughout the article.
-Note that this implies in particular the continuity of $F$ in the strong topology of $W^{1,p}(\DD;\mathbb R^m)$.
+Note that \eqref{(16.1)} and \eqref{lipcond} imply in particular the continuity of $F$ in the strong topology of $W^{1,p}(U;\mathbb R^m)$.

 If $f\in\mathcal F$ and $F$ is the related functional, then the values of $f$ can be recovered from minimum problems regarding $F$.
 Indeed, the following theorem holds (see \cite{DMM}).

 \begin{theorem} Let $f\in\mathcal F$ and let $F$ be the related functional; then for almost all $x\in\DD$ and for all $\xi\in\MM$ the limit in \eqref{rap-f} exists and we have